 During the graduation ceremony, Marshal's Assistants will get you to the right place at the right time.
 Just follow their instructions.

 Graduates march out following the Assistant Marshal.
-After exiting the Howard Center keep walking away from the entrance to let the others out too.
-Tell your family and friends to meet you on the front lawn for photos after the service.
+After exiting the ACW keep walking away from the entrance across the road to the lawn by Pioneer Memorial Church.
+Marshal’s Assistants will guide you.
+Tell your family and friends to meet you on the lawn for photos after the service.

-Mostly have fun.
-This is your high day.
-We wish to honor you the graduate.
-Following the conferral of degrees by the president, you are now a proud alum of Andrews University.
+Mostly, have fun!
+This is your special day, and we wish to honor you, the graduate.
+Following the conferral of degrees by the president, you will officially become a proud alum of Andrews University.

-Congratulations and may God bless you as you use your skills to serve others.
+Congratulations and may God bless you as you use your skills and talents to serve others.

 Dr. Kimberly Ferreira